nasa/Foundation/docs/tutorial_steps/step_8a.md

 Completing the solution architecture laid out
 [at the introduction](#tutorial-step-8-instrument-agent-primer-iso-variant)
 is the **Control Panel** application.
-In another terminal window, start the `IsoControlPanel` application by issuing the command:
+In another terminal window, with the shell current working directory on the `IsoControlPanel` build tree, start the `IsoControlPanel` application by issuing the command:

 ```console